FOSSINFOTECH/ODOO/foss_faq/doc/index.rst

 - Backup your Odoo

-- After purchase you will receive a receipt with a link to download the module

 - Extract the module and upload (place it) into your "custom modules" folder

 - Restart the Odoo server